logo

 [ADVERTISEMENT]

-Introducing Retro, a cloned rhesus monkey born on July 16, 2020, and now thriving at over 3 years old.
+Introducing Retro, a cloned rhesus monkey born on July 16, 2020, who is now thriving at over 3 years old.
 Falong Lu, one of the authors of a study published in Nature Communications, shared that Retro is doing well and growing strong.
 Retro marks the second successful cloning of a primate species by scientists, following the cloning of two identical cynomolgus monkeys in 2018.

 The cloning technique used for Retro, known as somatic cell nuclear transfer (SCNT), mirrors the method used to create Dolly the Sheep in 1996.
 This process involves reconstructing an unfertilized egg by merging a somatic cell nucleus with an egg from which the nucleus has been removed.